 Through the generosity of its benefactors, The School of Literature, Drama and Creative Writing is able to offer the following writing fellowships:

 The David TK Wong Fellowship has been offered since 1998 and is named for its sponsor, Mr David Wong of Hong Kong, a writer of fiction and former teacher, journalist and senior civil servant.
-The fellowship, which is worth £26,000, lasts for nine months and supports a writer of fiction to write in English about the Far East.
+The fellowship, which is worth £26,000, lasts for nine months and supports a writer of fiction to write in English about East and Southeast Asia.

 The 9mobile Fellowship

 The 9mobile (formally Etisalat) Fellowship was inaugurated in 2013 and is a unique and generous annual award of £10,000 to enable a fiction writer from Africa to spend four months at UEA.
 It is awarded to the recipient of the 9mobile Prize for Literature, a first novel award established by 9mobile to celebrate new African fiction, encourage upcoming African writers, and support the African publishing industry.